How do I troubleshoot the error AccessDeniedException when I access an Amazon DynamoDB table?

 0

-I'm trying to access an Amazon DynamoDB table, and I get the error AccessDeniedException.
+I want to access an Amazon DynamoDB table, but I get an AccessDeniedException error.

 Short description

-You might get this error due to the following reasons:
+You might get this error for the following reasons:

 • The AWS Identity and Access Management (IAM) role that you used to access the DynamoDB table doesn't have the required permissions.

-• Access to the DynamoDB table is restricted at organization level.
+• Access to the DynamoDB table is restricted at an organization level.

 • The policy associated with the Amazon Virtual Private Cloud (Amazon VPC) endpoint for DynamoDB restricts the operation.

-• You activated multi-factor authentication (MFA) and tried to access the table without signing in using MFA.
+• You activated multi-factor authentication (MFA) and you didn't use the MFA to sign in to access the table.

 • You use a customer managed key or an AWS managed key to protect your DynamoDB tables.